AnthonyRansom/MechaCar_Statistical_Analysis/README.md

 ![t_test_lot2](/analysis/t_test_lot2.PNG)
 ![t_test_lot3](/analysis/t_test_lot3.PNG)

-The one-sample t-Test for each manufacturing lot returned p-values for Lot1, Lot2 and Lo3 of 1, 0.6 and 0.04 respectively indicating manufacturing lot1 and lot2 are statistically similar to the population but the p-value for lot 3 is below the 0.05 significance level indicating the mean of the PSI reading for lot3 is statistically different from the population.
+The one-sample t-Test for each manufacturing lot returned p-values for Lot1, Lot2 and Lo3 of 1, 0.6 and 0.04 respectively indicating manufacturing lot1 and lot2 are statistically similar to the population but the p-value for lot 3 is below the 0.05 significance level indicating the mean of the PSI readings for lot3 is statistically different from the population.

 ## Study Design: MechaCar vs Competition
 In order to quantify how the MechaCar performs against other brands in the market the following statistical study can be used.